mrchameleon/myresume/examples/source/ryanjohnson.md

   My team develops new features for internal and external customers of our MOBI wireless management portal.
 We also maintain several legacy Rails apps of varying size and complexity.
 I enjoy improving and creating new features for the apps that power the simplified management of corporate wireless devices for our customers.
 While at MOBI, I have learned so much in a short amount of time, and had the privilege of working alongside the best technical people around in Indy.
 Ask me for more detail about my accomplishments at MOBI!

 [Beep Technology Consulting](http://beeptc.com)
-: *Owner / Creative Director*
+: *Owner/Creative Director*
   __2005-Current__
-  I got my start in the web/IT industry by doing web design, graphic design, and computer repairs for residential clients in my early 20's.
-My business currently does web development and IT support for select clients.
-In the past ten years or so of my career, I've worked as an independent IT Consultant for companies such as: Netkaizen, [Theoris](http://theoris.com), [Anaclim](http://anaclim.com), and [Eli Lilly](http://lilly.com).
+  I got my start in the web/IT industry by doing web design, graphic design, and computer repairs for residential clients.
+This led me to form 'BeepTC' to market myself as a freelancer in that general area.
+I currently focus only on web development and managed IT services for a select few clients, as my available freelancing time is limited.
+In the past ten years or so of my career, I've worked as an independent IT Consultant for companies such as: [Theoris](http://theoris.com), [Anaclim](http://anaclim.com), [Eli Lilly](http://lilly.com), and the DoD.
 In those roles, I supported end users on a wide variety of hardware, software, and enterprise applications.

 [Perpetual Technologies Inc.](http://pti.net)
 : *Unix Administrator*